285sopes2usac/USAX/docs/building.md

 ## Running the UEFI bootloader on QEMU

-While Tilck's image is bootable on a UEFI machine, QEMU doesn't by default get installed with a UEFI firmware.
-Therefore, typically we boot Tilck using only its legacy bootloader.
+While usax's image is bootable on a UEFI machine, QEMU doesn't by default get installed with a UEFI firmware.
+Therefore, typically we boot usax using only its legacy bootloader.
 But, when some work has to be done on the UEFI bootloader, it's very convenient (and quicker) to test it on a VM, before running it on real hardware.
 To do that, it's necessary to first to ask the `build_toolchain` script